-Okay, so you’ve got your design and you are gathering all your supplies, now the fun stuff can begin!
+Okay, so you’ve got your design, and you are gathering all your supplies, now the fun stuff can begin!

 This summer I received a useful tip on how to activate the PaintBlock Technology from a rep for FrogTape.
-She explained to me that if you gently wipe over the applied FrogTape with a damp cloth prior to painting, it activates the PaintBlock Technology!
+She explained to me that if you gently wipe over the applied FrogTape with a damp cloth before painting, it activates the PaintBlock Technology!
 Click here to learn more!
 HOW COOL IS THAT?!

 I know without a doubt, this project was a success because I used FrogTape!
-All of the crisp clean edges are proof to me on how well this product performs!
+All of the crisp, clean edges are proof to me on how well this product performs!